How to invest in your 60s

 Here’s our guide to everything you need to know about investing in your 60s.

-• Ensure to top up your pension whilst considering low-risk investments such as bonds or funds.
+Ensure you top up your pension whilst considering lower-risk investments such as bonds or money market funds.

 Why should you invest in your 60s?